mikegerwitz/easejs/README.md

 ## Why ease.js?
-There are already a number of libraries/frameworks that permit basic classical Object-Oriented development, so why ease.js?
+There are already a number of libraries/frameworks that permit basic classical object-oriented development, so why ease.js?
 While many of the existing solutions certainly provide viable solutions, they are largely incomplete.
 Until the appearance of ECMAScript 5, many of the features enjoyed by classical OO developers were elusive to JavaScript.
 The aim of this project is to provide an